buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/QuantitySets/Qto_ProtectiveDeviceBaseQuantities.md

 # Qto_ProtectiveDeviceBaseQuantities

-Base quantities that are common to the definition of all occurrences of protective device.
+Base quantities that are common to the definition of all occurrences of protective device.<!-- end of definition -->